-For the programmatic elements such as the waterside improvements and proposed Lighthouse in Planning Area 1, preliminary engineering and additional environmental analysis will be needed prior to coastal development permit applications and building and grading permits being submitted.
+The Revitalization Plan EIR is both a project and program level EIR that addresses a broad range of proposed changes at the Harbor for which final design has not yet commenced.
+For programmatic elements, additional environmental analysis will be required.
+For the programmatic elements such as the waterside improvements and proposed Lighthouse in Planning Area 1, preliminary engineering and additional environmental analysis will be needed with the Coastal Development Permit applications and/or building and grading permits.